Osian Ellis: Career

 Osian Gwynn Ellis was born in Ffynnongroew, Flintshire, in 1928, the son of the Rev. Tomos Ellis, a Welsh Methodist minister, and his wife Jenny (née Lewis), a harpist, and spent the first four years of his life at Llys Myfr on Llinegr Hill.
 As a boy Ellis was obsessed with playing the harp and playing football.
 In 2018 he recalled: "I chose the harp because we had one at home.
-My mother, Jennie, was a good amateur harpist...
+My mother, Jennie, was a good amateur harpist.
 We did spend some years living in Denbigh and I was the goalkeeper for Denbigh County School.
-The boys used to say I was better at football than the harp!
-I taught myself to play the harp to some degree and was encouraged by my mother.
-We played lots of little concerts around Denbigh during the war.
-I also had a wonderful teacher Alwena Roberts, who taught students right across North Wales."
+I taught myself to play the harp to some degree and was encouraged by my mother."

 He studied at the Royal Academy of Music with Gwendolen Mason, whom he later succeeded as Professor of Harp from 1959 to 1989.
 He joined the London Symphony Orchestra in 1961 and became principal harpist.
-In 2018 he recalled: "I did two Royal Variety Performances in the pit at the London Palladium involving Bob Hope and many other top stars.
-I also joined the Wally Stott Orchestra and we played on the original Goon Shows starring Spike Milligan, Harry Secombe and Peter Sellers and, for a short time, Michael Bentine...
-In fact, I'm a bit embarrassed that each year I still get a royalty cheque for around £100 from the BBC from playing on the Goon Show as it's still repeated on radio so often today which is amazing."
+He recalled: "I did two Royal Variety Performances in the pit at the London Palladium involving Bob Hope and many other top stars.
+I also joined the Wally Stott Orchestra and we played on the original Goon Shows starring Spike Milligan, Harry Secombe and Peter Sellers and, for a short time, Michael Bentine."
 He was a founding member of the Melos Ensemble and also formed the Osian Ellis Harp Ensemble.

 Ellis's 1959 recording of Handel's harp concertos (with Thurston Dart) won the Grand Prix du Disque.
 In 1962, the Melos Ensemble with Ellis released what is considered by musicologist Paul Loeber the finest rendition ever of Ravel's Introduction and Allegro, playing with flautist Richard Adeney, clarinettist Gervase de Peyer, violinists Emanuel Hurwitz and Ivor McMahon, violist Cecil Aronowitz and cellist Terence Weil.
-The record, released on the L'oiseau-Lyre label, OL 50217, included works by three other French composers — Debussy: Sonata for Flute, Viola and Harp; Albert Roussel: Serenade for Flute, Violin, Viola, Cello and Harp; and Guy Ropartz: Prelude, Marine and Chansons for Flute, Violin, Viola, Cello and Harp.
+The record, released on the L'Oiseau-Lyre label, OL 50217, included works by three other French composers — Debussy: Sonata for Flute, Viola and Harp; Albert Roussel: Serenade for Flute, Violin, Viola, Cello and Harp; and Guy Ropartz: Prelude, Marine and Chansons for Flute, Violin, Viola, Cello and Harp.
 He also took part in the ensemble's recording of Peter Maxwell Davies's cantata Leopardi Fragments.